 - Jews of NSW, A searchable database or Sydney historical and NSW regional burials.

-- Beverly Davis lists - Maintained by AJHS (Vic) this list contains information about Jewish burials at all cemeteries within Australasia and Oceania.
-It also includes Australian War Graves and a small number of other graves of Australian interest located overseas.
+- AJHS Burials - an registry of burials across Australia and, in some cases, other parts of the world.
+It includes Australian War Graves and a small number of other graves of Australian interest located overseas.
 The collection builds on the extraordinary efforts of Mrs Beverley Davis OAM who, over 28 years, visited hundreds of cemeteries and, with the support of Australian Jewish Historical Society members, transcribed headstones, including the Hebrew (Ivrit) inscriptions.
-More than 48,000 entries are now available.
+Formerly known as the BD-DB, this collection is currently maintained by the Australian Jewish Historical Society.

 - Metropolitan Cemeteries Board (MCB) - The Government of WA MCB is responsible for managing cemeteries at Fremantle, Guildford, Karrakatta, Midland, Pinnaroo and Rockingham.
 They have a family history search page with access to their name search tool and instructions for ordering information and images.